yizichangyin/home-assistant_ugreen-nas/README.md

 ## Introduction

-When I switched from my trusty old 10-year old 2-Bay QNAP to the shiny new UGreen DXP-4800Plus, I ran into a couple of challenges.
+When I switched from my old QNAP to the new UGreen DXP, I ran into a couple of challenges.

-The first issue was migrating my QNAP VMs to the UGreen NAS.
-After nearly 10 years of using that QNAP, I had built up quite a collection of virtual machines—including my entire Home Automation System with databases spanning the past decade.
+The first issue was migrating my VMs.
+After nearly 10 years of using that QNAP, I had built up a collection of virtual machines, including my entire Home Automation System with databases spanning the past decade.
 Initially, I couldn’t get these VMs to a functional state on the new system.
 After some trial-and-error (and a deeper dive into what was going wrong), I found a relatively simple solution.
 You can check out the details in [this](https://discord.com/channels/1208438687168335913/1270855790147797104/1318333164455723070) short post on UGreen’s Discord.

-The next hurdle was UGOS itself — it’s not exactly chatty when it comes to providing operational data about the NAS.
-As QNAP has it's own HA integration, I was used to views like this one:
+The next hurdle was UGOS itself — it’s not exactly chatty when it comes to providing operational data like CPU utilizaion, memory use etc. As QNAP has it's own HA integration, I was used to views like this one:

 ![image](https://github.com/user-attachments/assets/37f5f5d5-9998-4879-bdfa-8fa4d5590ef0)

-I soon found out that a similar card on the dashboard was rather impossible to do, and searching the Web for a ready-made HA solution or integration didn't get me any positives (but a lot of useful background information).
+Searching the Web for a ready-made HA solution or integration didn't get me any positives (but a lot of useful background information).
 So I had to start digging myself.

 The result can be found below.
 It is not what I would expect from a 'professional' end-user solution; it isn't even nice code.
-But it's working, and from my point of view a valid proof-of-concept.
+But it's working.

 > If you come across any problems when following this guide, you are welcome to open a thread in the discussions section.
-> If you did the steps successfully, please also report back - people are interested to know that this doesn't work only once here on my desk.
+> If you did the steps successfully, please also report back.
-> If you like it - please leave a star.
-Thanks, good luck and enjoy. :)

 ## Preparations

 Before you get started, make sure to gather some important information that you’ll need later.
-Write it down somewhere safe—you’ll need it in the upcoming steps:
+Write it down somewhere — you’ll need it in the upcoming steps:

 - The IP address of your NAS (four numbers, e.g., 192.168.178.9).
 - The port number your NAS uses for communication (usually 9999).
-- The username of an account with administrative privileges.
+- The username of a NAS account with administrative privileges.
 - The password for that user account.
-- A specific number that we’ll extract together in step 2 of this guide.
+- A specific number that we’ll extract in step 2 of this guide.

-Since you already use this information when accessing your NAS through its Web Interface in a browser, it should be easy to find.
-Tip: The IP address and port number are displayed in your browser’s address bar (URL).
+Since you already use most of this information when accessing your NAS through its Web Interface in a browser, it should be easy to find (e.g. the IP address and port number are displayed in your browser’s address bar):

 ![image](https://github.com/user-attachments/assets/01f2415a-c07f-4730-8150-6131435e11f3)